-Bosnia: Mineco lead and zinc mine Sase hosts the mining geology forum14.
-May 2015. / SEE Energy News
+Bosnia: Mineco lead and zinc mine Sase hosts the mining geology forum, SEE Energy News

 A mining geology forum was opened today in the lead and zinc mine Sase in Srebrenica.
 This is the first of its kind in Bosnia and Herzegovina after the breakup of the former Yugoslavia, and will allow experts to examine perspectives of the development of mining as one of the most promising business sectors in the region.